gs1/GS1_DigitalLink_Resolver_CE/README.md

 GS1 Resolver is a free and open-source software that allows you to resolve GS1 identifiers to their corresponding web resources.
 This software is developed by the GS1 Resolver Community and is based on the GS1 Digital Link standard.

+### <i>From the official 'GS1-Conformant Resolver Standard' document (link further down this README):

+A GS1-Conformant Resolver connects a GS1-identified object or entity to one or more online resources that are directly related to it.
+The object or entity may be identified at any level of granularity, and the resources may be either human- or machine-readable.
+Examples include product information pages, instruction manuals, patient leaflets and clinical data, product data, service APIs, marketing experiences and more.
+By adhering to a common protocol based on existing GS1 identifiers and existing Web technologies, each GS1-Conformant Resolver is part of a coherent, yet distributed, network of links to information resources.</i>

 ### 🚀 What's new in this version?
 1. **Completely revised and simplified architecture** for better performance and scalability.
 2. **Improved support for GS1 Digital Link and GS1 Web URI** according to the standard published at https://ref.gs1.org/standards/resolver/